 About an hour south of Tampa, the city of Siesta Key will put on its annual fireworks show over the Gulf of Mexico starting at 9:30 p.m. on July 4, 2018.
 Siesta Beach was rated as the Number One Beach by TripAdvisor and AARP in 2015 and Dr. Beach in 2011, making it one of the most picturesque locations to see fireworks in the Tampa Bay area.

-The 28th annual community event is entirely sponsored by public donations and proceeds from the Siesta Key Beach Concessions.
-While there are many places along the beach to catch the display, buying tickets for access to the VIP viewing area not only helps the event become a reality, but you also get preferred seating as well as complimentary drinks and snacks.
+The annual community event is entirely sponsored by public donations and proceeds from the Siesta Key Beach Concessions.
+While there are many places along the beach to catch the display, buying tickets for access to the VIP viewing area not only supports the event, but you also get preferred seating and complimentary drinks and snacks.